-When determining the amount of child support that should be paid, the court will consider a number of different factors such as day-care expenses, medical needs of the child and health insurance costs.
+When determining the amount of child support that should be paid, the court will consider several different factors such as day-care expenses, medical needs of the child, and health insurance costs.

 Contact us at 330-296-8000 (Ravenna Office) and 330-686-2890 (Stow Office) to book your case review.

 “Weisenburger Law not only knows what they’re doing with each case but cares and pays attention to each client.
 They are experts in the fields of DUI defense, Criminal defense and family law.
 Clients are readily taken care of whether they call, email or walk into the office.
 At Weisenburger law office, clients aren’t left in the dark not knowing what is going on with their case like other firms.
 If you want a great team willing to work above and beyond, this is the right choice”